 Just up the hill you’ll come to a T-intersection.
 You’ll continue straight ahead on the Backbone Trail—don’t turn.
 Take a right and continue east on the Backbone Trail until you reach the intersection with the Interloken Trail, just before Foster Pond.
 Turn left to follow the orange blazes on a slight uphill for about 1.5 miles until you reach a 4-way intersection with the Backbone Trail.

-15. Take a right at this intersection.
+15. You’re almost out of the woods: Take a right at this intersection.
 You will again follow the Backbone eastward for another 0.5 miles until the trail crosses Potomac Road.
-This is the first road you’ll come to. and the new location of AS #5—The Outback.
+This is the first road you’ll come to, and the new location of AS #5—The Outback.
 Don’t spend too much time here—you’re almost back to the Living Room and the end of the loop.
 Turn right on this dirt road for any easy 1.5 miles back toward the finish.
 You’ll see Chicken Coop Road on your left.
 Just past this road, swing a left onto the blue-blazed Potomac Trails.
 (Scroll down to 17 below.)

-If you’re running the 25K – you’re done – go across the finish line!
+If you’re running the 25K you’re done – go across the finish line.
+You’re awesome!

-If you’re doing the 50miler – you do it all over again – the 3rd loop.
+If you’re doing the 50-mile, it’s “déjà vu all over again” for the third loop.

-20. The Baby Loop: If you’re completing the 50-mile, after you complete the third loop and come to the Living Room for third time – you ain’t done yet!
-You have the Baby Loop to complete, which is about a half-mile loop.
-Think of this as your victory lap: it’s all easy footing, completely flat and pleasantly short.
+20. The Baby Loop: After you complete the third loop and come to the Living Room for third time… you ain’t done yet!
+You have the half-mile Baby Loop to complete.
+Think of this as your victory lap—it’s all easy footing, completely flat, and pleasantly short.
 Go through the Living Room Aid Station and when you get to the T intersection, instead of turning left down the trail, you’ll turn right and you get to the Potomac Group Campground parking lot.
 Go through the parking lot and along the driveway to Potomac Road – this is the start line area of the race.
-Turn right onto Potomac Road, go about 100 feet to the next parking area on your right, and take a sharp right onto the trail just past a kiosk.
-Continue on this trail and you’ll come to the large Wildlife Pond on the left that you’ve encountered on the course – take a right just after the pond and back to the Living Room Aid Station.
+Turn right onto Potomac Road, go about 100 feet to the next parking area on your right, and take a sharp right onto the trail just past the kiosk.
+Continue on this trail and you’ll come to the large Wildlife Pond on the left that you’ve already encountered on the course – take a right just after the pond and back to the Living Room Aid Station.
 Listen to the crowd call you in and cross the finish line.
 NOW you’re done!

 There are cows in all three of the pastures that you will be running through.
-When you enter the pasture you will be running straight through the pastures and will not make any turns.
-There will be gates on both ends of the pastures – make sure the gates are securely closed.
+When you enter a pasture you will be running straight across and will not make any turns.
+There will be gates on both ends of the pastures—make sure the gates are closed securely.
 This is very important … THE GATES MUST BE CLOSED BEHIND YOU as the cows cannot be let out of the pastures.
-PLEASE … if you know that there is someone behind you coming to the gate soon but they are not actually going through the gate at the same time as you, do not think you are being courteous by leaving the gate open for them – close the gate.
-An open unattended gate leaves the chance for cows escaping and this absolutely cannot happen.
-Cows getting out could jeopardize future runnings of this event.
+PLEASE … if you know that there is someone behind you coming to the gate soon but they are not actually going through the gate at the same time as you, do not think you are being courteous by leaving the gate open for them—close the gate.
+An open, unattended gate leaves the chance for cows escaping and this absolutely cannot happen.
+Escapee cows will jeopardize future of this event.